oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

-## Task 3: Configure Stores Table using Function-based Spatial Index
+## Task 3: Configure stores table using function-based spatial index

 Next you configure the STORES table for Spatial.
 You could repeat the previous steps to create and index a new geometry column.
 Instead you will create a "function-based spatial index".
 With a function-based spatial index, instead of indexing a geometry column, you instead index geometries returned by a function.
 The benefit of this approach is that a new geometry column does not need to be added.
 For scenarios where adding a column is impractical or not desirable, this is the preferred approach.
 Details can be found [here](https://docs.oracle.com/en/database/oracle/oracle-database/19/spatl/extending-spatial-indexing.html#GUID-CFB6B6DB-4B97-43D1-86A1-21C1BA853089).